uasal/TIMESTEP-astro-research-handbook-public/Tutorials/Linux Considerations for TIMESTEP Interns.md

 ### **Option Five: Dual Boot Windows & Linux**

 This is the closest you can get to dedicating your PC entirely to Linux without actually doing so.
 With a dual boot system, you choose which operating system you want to run each time you start your PC.
 Unlike Virtual Box Linux, you can't just flip quickly between operating systems... you have to shut down and reboot to go from one to the other.
 But also unlike VB Linux, Linux is not constrained by Windows consuming excessive system resources.
 You get the full experience of running Linux as your native OS while keeping your Windows installation.
-Linux, as mentioned in the opening paragraph, utilizes system resources far better than Windows does, and so you may be pleasently surprised to find your machine functions faster than under Windows.
+Linux utilizes system resources far better than Windows does, and so you may be pleasently surprised to find your machine functions faster than under Windows.

 However, dual boot systems in Windows can be tricky to install (mostly due to partitioning considerations), and consume larger amounts of hard drive space as you have to provide space for two operating systems, cutting down the space available to each one.
 Because of this, dual booting may not be viable option if you have a PC that has a small drive, a mostly full drive, or cannot have an adiitional drive added (like most laptops).
 Removing a dual boot installation and returning your PC to its original state can also be tricky, given Windows propensity to dislike changes to its boot sector and boot manager.
 Again, if you are good at following install instructions and have some degree of troubleshooting skill (should something go amiss), this is perhaps the best of all options to immerse yourself in Linux without giving up Windows entirely.